herry123435/herry123435.github.io/_projects/1_project.md

 category: work
 ---

 In this project, we gave an ability to comprehend and execute complex tasks specified through natural language to robotic agent.
-The robot determines its next action by integrating real-time visual input from its cameras with the natural language commands it received.
+The robot(Unitree Go1) determines its next action by integrating real-time visual input from its cameras with the natural language commands it received.

 The CRAIP system is an integrated pipeline where each component handles a distinct stage of the instruction-to-action process.
 The workflow begins with human input and culminates in precise robotic motion, all orchestrated within the ROS (Robot Operating System) framework.